-- Create sign-up sheets that go along with the classes you know your students are taking. - Provide tips on how to study effectively staying on subject, having an agenda, setting a start and stop time, etc. Check out the Academic Success Center for more ideas. - Work with your resources to set study hours in a quiet location.
+- Create sign-up sheets that correspond to the classes you know your students are taking. - Provide tips on how to study effectively staying on subject, having an agenda, setting a start and stop time, etc. Check out the Academic Success Center for more ideas. - Manage your resources to set study hours in a quiet location.